 The image itself has many extraordinary attributes that border on the miraculous (and probably indicate it!).
-In the 20th and 21st centuries, six attributes in particular have been scientifically examined.
+In the 20th and 21st centuries, five attributes in particular have drawn scientific attention.

 The material of the tilma has maintained its chemical and structural integrity for almost 500 years.
-This is quite remarkable considering that most replicas of tilmas with the same chemical and structural composition last only 15 years before analyzable decomposition.
+This is quite remarkable!
+Most replicas of tilmas with the same chemical and structural composition last only 15 years before decomposition.

-For its first 115 years, the tilma was displayed without protective glass and subjected to soot, candle wax, incense, and touching.
+For its first 115 years, the tilma was displayed without protective glass.
+This subjected it to soot, candle wax, incense, and touching.
 There is currently no scientific explanation for its physical and chemical longevity.

-Dr. Philip Callahan also noted that the original image on the tilma had not cracked, flaked, or decayed in over 500 years, while the paint and gold leaf had flaked or deteriorated considerably.
+Dr. Philip Callahan also noted that the original image on the tilma had not cracked, flaked, or decayed in over 500 years.
+The added paint and gold leaf had flaked or deteriorated considerably.
 This phenomenon has still not yet been scientifically explained.

-The eyes of the Virgin have three remarkable qualities that cannot be explained through known technology in 1531—and each would be difficult to replicate with today’s technology of computers, ophthalmologic knowledge, and digital photography:
+The eyes of the Virgin have three remarkable qualities that cannot be explained through known technology in 1531.
+Each would be difficult even to replicate with today’s technology of computers, ophthalmologic knowledge, and digital photography.

-- Engineer, Jose Aste Tonsmann, has amplified an image of the pupils of the Blessed Virgin by 2500 times and can identify not only what appears to be the image of Bishop Zumarraga, but also several other witnesses of the miracle reflected there.
+Engineer Jose Aste Tonsmann, has amplified an image of the pupils of the Blessed Virgin by 2500 times.
+This allowed him to identify not only what appears to be the image of Bishop Zumarraga, but also several other witnesses of the miracle reflected there.

-- The images in the pupils also manifest the triple reflection called the Samson-Purkinje effect—which was completely unknown at the time of the image’s formation.
+The images in the pupils also manifest the triple reflection called the Samson-Purkinje effect.
+This effect was completely unknown at the time of the image’s formation.

 Displayed in the Cathedral atop Tepeyac Hill in Mexico, the image of Our Lady of Guadalupe on Juan Diego’s tilma has been a remarkable source of conversion to Catholicism throughout Mexico.